mqschwanda/nextjs-monorepo-docker/README.md

 This repo is configured to be built with Docker, and Docker compose.
 To build all apps in this repo:

 ```
-# Create a network, which allows containers to communicate
-# with each other, by using their container name as a hostname
-docker network create app_network

-# Build prod using new BuildKit engine
 yarn docker-build:prod

-# Start prod in detached mode
 yarn docker-run:prod
 ```